vin136/nlp-paper-presentation/weekly_papers/composition_trns.md

 eg:
 a.
 Consider the Software we build.

 Interoperability and compositionality(more clearly visible in Functional languages like Haskell)
 eg: Compositionality is at the heart of UNIX cat \var\log\nginx\access.log | awk '{print $7}' | sort | uniq -c | sort -r -n | head -n 5 We have managed to bulid complex software as we can seamlessly use other peoples code to make our own.

 b.Consider the Math we discovered.

 Linear Algebra -> Start with defining the axioms of a vector space -> Rest all (the notion of spannig sets,independence, linear mappings,change of basis etc) can be seen as implications.
 (Thus under right inductive bias the code length of Linear Algebra will be much smaller than a 300 page-college textbook).
 Note: This is true for all of mathematics, people lately discovered this and is studying under the area called CATEGORY THEORY.

 Composition (Practically Speaking)

 **Task** We want to measure and build models that generalize via composition ?

 Remember in the end we need concrete and repeatable tests to benchmark our progress.

 Wait but how would you quantify this ?

-Here are 5 proxies to encode and measure compositionality ?
+Here are 5 proxies to encode and measure compositionality .

 **Warning**:

-1.we do not yet have a consensus and these are just heuristics that the community seems to have agreed to live with for now.
+1.we do not yet have a consensus and these are just heuristics that the community seems to have agreed to live with, for now.

 2. Some of these do not correctly represent how we parse natural language,neverthless they are still useful.

  ## Systematicity:

  Definition:

  “[t]he  ability  to  produce/understand  some  sentences  is  intrinsically  connected  to  the ability to produce/understand certain others” (Fodor and Pylyshyn, 1988, p.
 25)" - How it's defined by original authors who introduced it.

 In Action:

  someone who understand ‘brown dog’ and ‘black cat’ also understands ‘brown cat’.

 Critique:

 According to definition if I use a dictionary to store the meanings of all sentences, I would be able to understand any variation of the original sentence -> NO Systematicity
 But by the same logic any out-of-distribution generalization can be attributed to Systematicity. -> So it's vacuous.